CMIP6 Multi-Model Mean Context

 Caveats

-• Extent is a threshold metric; it does not reveal ice thickness or volume, which might show different biases.
+• Sea ice extent (area with >15% concentration) does not reflect ice thickness or volume, which might show different bias patterns.

 Sea Ice Extent Time Series